bespoken/bespoken-docs/README.md

 home: true
 heroText: "Bespoken Documentation"
 heroImage: /assets/images/BespokenAtlas-Reduced.jpg
-tagline: Bespoken is the world’s leader in automated testing tools and monitoring for voice
-         applications.
-Our tools help voice developers create five star apps through the whole development process and beyond.
+tagline: Bespoken is the world’s leader in automated testing tools and monitoring for voice and chat applications.
+Our tools help developers create five star apps through the whole development process and beyond.
 actionText: Get Started →
 actionLink: cli/getting-started/
-description: Find the Bespoken Documentation here - Everything you need to know to get started with automated voice app testing and monitoring for Alexa skills and Google Actions.
+description: Everything you need to know to get started with automated testing and monitoring for your conversation AI apps.
+Alexa, IVR, Chatbots, Whatsapp and more.
 features:
-- title: Accuracy Testing
+- title: The Bespoken Dashboard
-  details: Measure and optimize the performance of your speech recognition (ASR) and NLU.
+  details: Your centralized access for end-to-end functional testing and monitoring with Bespoken.
-  link: training/ivr/accuracy/overview
+  link: dashboard/
-- title: Functional Testing
+- title: Functional Testing in depth
-  details: Ensure your system is working perfectly, all the time.
+  details: Your centralized access for end-to-end functional testing and monitoring with Bespoken.
+  link: dashboard/
+- title: Monitoring
+  details: Your centralized access for end-to-end functional testing and monitoring with Bespoken.
-  link: end-to-end/getting-started/
+  link: dashboard/
 - title: Load Testing
-  details: Ensure your system can scale to the highest levels of usage.
+  details: Your centralized access for end-to-end functional testing and monitoring with Bespoken.
-  link: training/ivr/load/overview
+  link: dashboard/
-- title: Monitoring
+- title: CLI Documentation
-  details: Monitor your Conversational AI applications 24/7.
+  details: Your centralized access for end-to-end functional testing and monitoring with Bespoken.
-  link: training/ivr/monitoring/overview
+  link: dashboard/
-- title: Bespoken API
+- title: API Documentation
-  details: Learn about the Bespoken API, SDK, CLI and Integrations
+  details: Your centralized access for end-to-end functional testing and monitoring with Bespoken.
+  link: dashboard/
+- title: Best Practices
+  details: Your centralized access for end-to-end functional testing and monitoring with Bespoken.
-  link: api/overview
+  link: dashboard/
-- title: Docs v2
+- title: Troubleshooting
-  details: Starting from scratch
+  details: Your centralized access for end-to-end functional testing and monitoring with Bespoken.
   link: dashboard/

 footer: Bespoken Documentation | Copyright © year-Bespoken | All rights reserved.